 Medical students with a special area of interest may elect to participate in a track.
 Tracks provide additional opportunities to enhance learning and practice for students through special lectures, tailored clinical and research experiences, and sponsored mentored projects.
 Students will have knowledge and level appropriate responsibilities in each of the four years of medical school.
-To see the requirements for application and what each track entails see below.
+To learn the requirements for application and what each track entails see the links below.

 Global Health Track